 Employee And Employer Responsibility

 As an employee, it is important that you partake in vocational rehabilitation if you are able to do so, and in many cases you are considered to have a responsibility to do so.
-Cooperating with vocational rehabilitation efforts show that you are attempting to gain suitable employment and retain your eligibility for workers' compensation, otherwise you may risk losing your benefits.
+Cooperating with vocational rehabilitation efforts shows that you are attempting to gain suitable employment and retain your eligibility for workers’ compensation.
+Otherwise you may risk losing your benefits.

 Similarly, your employer must offer certain rehabilitation concessions to you such as counseling or payment of tuition, child care, travel, living expenses and other costs related to your wage loss while you participate in the program.
-Call our offices at 312-445-9034 or toll free at 888-837-3275 to discuss your options.
+Call our offices at (312) 781-1977 to discuss your options.